bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference is that map() utilizes return values and actually returns a new Array of the same size.
+The forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.

 2. What is the difference between a function and a method?

 3. What is closure?